 Terry Kiser returns, this time as a mobster who loves Jack’s spicy linguine dish and wants him to be Mr. Angelino’s permanent chef (instead of Felipe) in yet another entertaining, funny episode.

 #6: “Boy Meets Dummy”

 Another classic “Three’s Company” moment: Jack interacting with a CPR dummy and making believe she’s real to get his boss’ daughter to lose interest in him.

 This episode is a lot of fun, capped off with the hilarious scene with Jack romancing the dummy.

 #5: “Strangers in the Night”

 “You are so beautiful to me.
-Can’t you see-e-e-e-e….” – Jack moving his mouth to Larry’s singing
+Can’t you see-e-e-e-e….” – Jack moving his mouth in unison to Larry’s singing.

-Another solid episode filled with laughs, highlighted with Jack (and Larry in the bushes) serenading what ends up being the wrong girl.
+Another solid “Three’s Company” episode filled with laughs, highlighted with Jack (and Larry in the bushes) serenading what ends up being the wrong girl.